 Give the plants a good watering to start and continue to water them regularly.
 If you intend to keep kale in planters, make sure the roots have plenty of room.

-By using very large planters, you can include kale companion plants to improve plant health and stability.
+By using very large planters, you can include various herbs and veggies to improve plant health and stability.

 2. Care and Maintenance